about Yachtsnet online yacht brokerage

 Gibsea 84

 Gibert Marine was founded in 1972, and through the 1970s and 1980s built a wide range of small cruisers in direct competition with Beneteau, Jeanneau and Dufour.
 Gib'Seas are well built and generally offer spacious hulls with relatively simple fit-outs.
 The company was taken over by Dufour in the mid 1990s, which for a while produced a newer, larger range under the Gib'Sea name.
-As of 2009, however, it appears that Dufour have dropped the Gib'Sea range.
+From around 2009, however, Dufour appeared to drop the Gib'Sea range.

 Gibsea 84